krahets/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 Summarizing the above content, the following table shows the differences between iteration and recursion in terms of implementation, performance, and applicability.

-<p align="center"> Table: Comparison of Iteration and Recursion Characteristics </p>
+<p align="center"> Table: Comparison of iteration and recursion characteristics </p>

 <div class="center-table" markdown>